What Powers Do Police Community Support Officers Have?

 You have a right to obtain a record or receipt of the search.

-If an officer or PCSO uses inappropriate, threatening or prejudiced language or unnecessary force during a search, you have the right to lodge a complaint and take legal action against them.
+If an officer or PCSO uses inappropriate, threatening or prejudiced language or unnecessary force during a search, you have the right to lodge a complaint and take legal action against the police.
 For further information and advice on this matter, simply get in touch with DPP Law today via our useful contact form.